Poisson process factorization for mutational signature analysis with genomic covariates: Simulations

-Estimation performance for the data-generating parameters are displayed in the first three panels of \cref{fig:SimResults}, plotted on the log scale to facilitate visualization.
-We notice the following.
-First, the \textsc{rmse}s for $R_0$ and $\Theta_0([0, T))$ are considerably worse when covariates are not included, namely in \ref{simmod:base}.
-This is surprising, since the model in \cref{eq:PoissonBaseline} is designed to estimate both quantities directly.
-Hence, even though the baseline \textsc{nmf} retrieves the correct number of signatures in every case with high precision, further adding covariates and copy numbers in the model improves inference for $R_0$ and $\Theta_0([0, T))$ as well.
-Second, the best performance is achieved by the \textsc{map} when the model is correctly specified---case \ref{simmod:true}, with $p = p_{\mathrm{true}} = 5$.
-However, the addition of further redundant covariates in model \ref{simmod:fullMap} does not strongly impact the retrieval of $R$ and $\Theta([0, T))$, both in Scenarios A and B, except for a single outlier found in Scenario A for which $\hat{K} = 9$.
-Instead, the posterior mean for model \ref{simmod:fullMcmc} appears to be a worse estimate, even though the chain was started precisely at the solution from model \ref{simmod:fullMap}.
-Notice that running \textsc{mcmc} ``corrects'' the solution from the \textsc{map}, yielding $\hat{K} = 8$ in all cases.
-Nevertheless, this difference virtually vanishes when estimating the regression coefficients $B_0$ (third panel), suggesting that posterior mean and \textsc{map} yield a very similar $\hat{B}$.
-In this case, the correlated covariates in Scenario B lead to a considerable loss in performance in models \ref{simmod:fullMap} and \ref{simmod:fullMcmc} when compared to the correctly specified case \ref{simmod:true}.
+The best performance is achieved by the MAP when the model is correctly specified, that is, method \ref{simmod:true}, with $L = L_{\mathrm{true}} = 5$.
+The inclusion of redundant covariates in method \ref{simmod:fullMap} does not strongly impact the retrieval of $R_0$ and $\Theta_0$ in either scenario, except for the two outliers in Scenario A in which $\hat{K} = 9$.
+Interestingly, the posterior mean from method \ref{simmod:fullMcmc} performs somewhat worse when estimating $R_0$ and $\Theta_0$, even though the MCMC chain was started at the solution from \ref{simmod:fullMap}. while we do not observe a difference when estimating the regression coefficients $B_0$.
+When estimating $B_0$, the correlated covariates in Scenario B lead to an appreciable loss in performance in models \ref{simmod:fullMap} and \ref{simmod:fullMcmc} compared to \ref{simmod:true}.